redbadger/awesome-badger/stuartharris/wasmcloud/README.md

 ![Microservices in Kubernetes](./microservices.svg)

 If each microservice talks to its own database in a cloud hosted service such as Azure CosmosDB, then each would include the same libraries and similar glue code in order to talk to the DB.
-Worse, if each service is written in a different language, then we would be including (and maintaining) different libraries and glue code for each language.
+Even worse, if each service is written in a different language, then we would be including (and maintaining) different libraries and glue code for each language.

 This problem is addressed today, for networking-related concerns, by a Service Mesh such as [Istio][istio] or [Linkerd][linkerd].
 These products abstract away traffic, security, policy and instrumentation into a sidecar container in each pod.
 This helps a lot because we now no longer need to implement this functionality in each service (and in each service's language).